SLUR-m-Py/SLURPY/README.md

 ```
 pip install macs2
 ```
-A full list of the python libraries and their versions used to develop slurpy are listed within python.dependencies.txt]().
+A full list of the python libraries and their versions used to develop slurpy are listed within [python.dependencies.txt](https://github.com/SLUR-m-Py/SLURPY/blob/main/python.dependencies.txt).

 ## Installation
 Downloading the repository as a .zip archive is easiest.
 For developers a simple clone command with git works too: